 You will recieve the date and time of your test immediately.

-The driving theory test is taken using a touch screen computer.
-You will have a fifteen-minute practice session before the test begins, which will give you all the information you need to take the test correctly, and to familiarize yourself with the touch screen controls.
-If you do have any problems, a member of staff will be on hand to assist you.
+You take the test using a touch screen computer.
+You will have a fifteen-minute practice session before the test begins, which will give you all the information you need to take the test correctly and familiarize yourself with the touch screen controls.
+If you have any problems, a member of staff will assist you.

-Only one question will appear on screen at a time and you will be able to navigate backwards/forwards through the questions assessing answers and changing them if necessary.
-If you miss a question, or fail to offer an answer, the computer will alert you to this on the Review screen, which will appear at the end of the test, or if you press the Review button.
+Only one question will appear on screen at a time, and you will be able to navigate backward/forward through the questions assessing answers and changing them if necessary.
+Unanswered questions will show at the end of the test on the Review Screen.

-To select or deselect an answer, simply press the box next to the answer.
+You will be able to return to any unanswered questions to provide an answer.
+To select or deselect an answer, press the box next to the answer.

-As some questions require more than one answer, the system will warn you if you try to move to the next question without giving the correct amount of answers.
+As some questions require more than one answer, the system will warn you if you try to move to the next question without giving the correct number of replies.

-If you complete the test before the allotted time, you can press the Review Button, and then the End button.
+If you complete the test before the allotted time, you can end the test by pressing the Review Button followed by the End Button.

 The Pass Mark

-You will need to answer 43 questions correctly from a exam consisting of 50 questions.
+You will need to answer 43 of the 50 questions correctly.
+A pass mark of 86%.

-57 minutes.
+You have 57 minutes to complete the test.
 The computer will indicate throughout how much time remains.